Constructions of entanglement-assisted quantum MDS codes from generalized Reed-Solomon codes: Introduction

-In \cite{FCX16}, Fan et al. proposed several classes of EAQMDS codes based on classical MDS codes for some certain code lengths with a small number of pre-shared maximally entangled states.
-Laterly, Li et al.\cite{LL14} utilized the decomposition of the defining set of BCH codes to determine the number of maximally entangled states and some EAQMDS codes with larger minimum distance are constructed.
-This method was generalized to negacyclic codes by Lu. et al. \cite{LLGML18} and Chen et al. \cite{CHFC17}, respectively, and obtained several families of new EAQMDS codes.
-After that, many classes of EAQMDS codes with lengths divide $q^2\pm 1$ have been derived from the decomposition of the defining set of constacyclic codes (including cyclic codes and negacyclic codes) (see \cite{CZJL21, LMLMLC18, CZK18, LLLM18, PZW21,WZS20, WWZ22, SK19} and the relevant references therein).
-Meanwhile, a large number of EAQMDS codes also have been constructed by employing GRS codes because of their excellent algebraic structure.
-In \cite{GJG18}, Guenda et al. established a link between the number of maximally shared qubits required to construct an EAQEC codes from any classical liner error-correcting code and the hull of the classical liner error-correcting code and derived some EAQMDS codes from the hulls of GRS codes.
-Enlightened by the idea of \cite{GJG18}, Luo et al.\cite{LCC19} studied several infinite families of MDS codes with hulls of arbitrary dimensions by GRS codes and constructed several new infinite families of EAQMDS codes with flexible parameters.
-Since then, There are many other EAQMDS codes are derived via GRS codes. (see \cite{LC19,LZLK19,FFLZ20,TZ20,GLLW20,QZ19})
+Specifically, an EAQEC code is called an EAQMDS code if it exactly satisfy this bound.
+Recently, by using constacyclic codes(including cyclic codes and negacyclic codes), generalized Reed-Solomon(GRS) codes as well as extended GRS codes, numerous EAQMDS codes have been constructed in a variety of ways.
+In \cite{FCX16}, due to classical MDS codes of a certain code length, Fan et al. derived several classes of EAQMDS codes with a small number of pre-shared maximally entangled states.
+Subsequently, Lu et al.\cite{LL14} determined the number of maximally entangled states via the decomposition of the defining set of BCH codes and many EAQMDS codes with larger minimum distances were constructed.
+This approach was extended to constacyclic codes by Lu et al. \cite{LLGML18} and Chen et al. \cite{CHFC17}, respectively, and several new classes of EAQMDS codes were derived.
+Thereafter, by using the decomposition of the defining set of constacyclic codes, many classes of EAQMDS codes of lengths dividing $q^2\pm 1$ have been derived (see \cite{CZJL21, LMLMLC18, CZK18, LLLM18, PZW21,WZS20, WWZ22, SK19,K19,SK21,GZLF23} and the relevant references therein).
+At the same time, due to the excellent algebraic structure of the GRS codes, a significant number of EAQMDS codes were also constructed from GRS codes.
+In \cite{GJG18}, Guenda et al. developed a relationship between the hull of the classical linear error-correcting codes and the number of maximally entangled states which is needed to construct EAQEC codes.
+Additionally, by studying the hull of the GRS codes, they also derived some new EAQMDS codes.
+Inspired by the ideas of \cite{GJG18}, many classes of MDS codes with hulls of arbitrary dimensions were studied by Luo et al.\cite{LCC19} via GRS codes, and new classes of EAQMDS codes were obtained.
+Besides, a number of other EAQMDS codes were derived via GRS codes as well as extended GRS codes (see \cite{LC19,LZLK19,FFLZ20,TZ20,GLLW20,QZ19}).